Aaron Judge Preview, Player Props: Yankees vs. Tigers

-Aaron Judge -- with an on-base percentage of .244 in his past 10 games, 144 points lower than his season-long percentage -- will be in action for the New York Yankees against the Detroit Tigers, with Alex Faedo on the hill, on September 5 at 7:05 PM ET.
+On Wednesday, Aaron Judge (.325 on-base percentage in past 10 games, 69 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+He reached base in all four of his plate appearances (1-for-1) in his last game against the Tigers.

 Aaron Judge Game Info & Props vs. the Tigers